PLEASE SEE OUR COMPANION HISTORIES

 • The Parkers left 624 Rimpau Boulevard by 1932, renting briefly 620 South Irving Boulevard before moving to Mansfield Avenue.
 They would divorce by 1936, Ethelyn opening a gift shop on Wilshire Boulevard.
 Robert Parker returned to China, where he would be imprisoned by the Communist government for a number of years before being released in 1955.
 (Remarried, he died in Torrance the next year at the age of 82)

-• After the departure of the Parkers, who may have retained ownership during the Depression, 624 Rimpau Boulevard was occupied by the families of carburetor manufacturer William L. Conzelman, retired Salt Lake City department store executive William Graupe—his family would move to 336 South June Street nearby and live there for many years—and Bessie Machris, a widow
+• After the departure of the Parkers, who may have retained ownership during the Depression, 624 Rimpau Boulevard was occupied by the families of carburetor manufacturer William L. Conzelman, retired New York hospital-supplies manufacturer William Graupe—in 1935 his family would move to 336 South June Street nearby and live there for 40 years—and Bessie Machris, a widow

 • A curious permit issued for 624 Rimpau by the Department of Building and Safety on August 26, 1940, suggests that the façade's dramatically sloping northerly roofline was not part of the house's original architecture.
 The document authorized the creation of a 12-by-22-foot porte cochère at the northwest corner of the building, which brought the roofline a full story lower and served to balance the design.
 Also interesting is that the owner of the house was now the Pacific Mutual Life Insurance Company, suggesting that a foreclosure had taken place